devplayer0/fyp/report.md

 Once installed, it was possible to create a test course by following the standard system administrator course creation documentation.
-At this point, only a single admin user is being used to test the deployment - anonymous signups will be needed later.
+At this point, only a single admin user was being used to test the deployment - anonymous signups will be needed later.

 ### Preparing the OS for Perfgrade